 - Don't ask your loved one to snap out of it.
 Depression is a real medical illness.
 People who are depressed can't just "pull themselves together" and feel better.
 Recovering from depression takes time and treatment.
 Think about it: You wouldn't ask someone with cancer to snap out of it.
 Depression is just as real and just as serious an illness.

 - Listen.
 Right now, what your loved one with depression may need most is someone to listen.
-Don't dismiss his or her concerns.
-Don't assume that you know what he or she is going through.
+Don't dismiss their concerns.
+Don't assume that you know what they are going through.
 Just listen.

 - Encourage your depressed loved one to be more active.
 Most people who are depressed isolate themselves.
 Isolation can make things worse.
 So gently encourage your friend with depression to get out more.
 Suggest that you do things together.
 Invite your loved one out to dinner or to a walk around the neighborhood.